 Facilitator: Cathy Kawakami, CPDLT

 Cathy Kawakami is a Certified Positive Discipline Lead Trainer from San Jose, CA. She offers Positive Discipline training for parents, educators and others who are looking for an effective discipline approach that integrates social and emotional learning while reducing challenging behaviors.
 She has been working with schools and families for over 15 years and specializes in parent participation and cooperative school programs.
 She has additional training in early childhood education and is passionate about sharing Positive Discipline with others and improving relationships for all.
-Cathy has served on the Positive Discipline Association's Board of Directors as well as with local non-profit organizations to share the work of Positive Discipline near and far.
-You can contact Cathy through her website at www.middlegroundparenting.com.
+Cathy has served on the Positive Discipline Association's Board of Directors and regularly leads the PDA Lab School meetings.
+She works with local non-profit organizations to share the work of Positive Discipline near and far.
+You can contact Cathy through her website at www.middlegroundparenting.com

-This interactive on-line live workshop is designed for early childhood educators, teachers, and caregivers who work with children from birth to six years of age.
-(Parents will also find this workshop helpful; however, the focus is on early childhood education.)
-Participants will learn to apply the principles and tools of Positive Discipline, an Adlerian research-based philosophy, to working with groups of young children.
+Workshop Description: This two-day interactive workshop is designed for early childhood educators, teachers and caregivers who work with children from birth to six years of age.
+(Parents will also find this workshop helpful, however, the focus is on early childhood education).
+Participants will learn to apply principles and tools of Positive Discipline, an Adlerian research-based philosophy, to working wit groups of young children.
 They will also gain a deeper understanding of how young children learn, the importance of belonging and social and emotional learning, and how best to teach those skills in a classroom or care setting.
-Participants will earn recognition as Certified Positive Discipline Early Childhood Educators and will learn to:
+Participants will earn recognitions as Certified Positive Discipline Early Childhood Educators and will learn to:

 - Create a classroom or care setting where children can develop a sense of belonging and significance based on the importance of contribution and mutual respect.